Superior Jurisdiction States spelled out ! www.abodia.com/t/mail/superior-jurisdiction.htm

 My friends & I write letters to courts, judges, and the governor and or state Attorney General, or Sec. of State.

 They may still address those people as they want to be addresses, using a 2 letter state and or zip code.

-I stay true to the format I use, even when writing elected officials, or even utility bills.
+I stay true to the format I use, even when writing to elected officials, or even mailing a utility bill.